miykael/atlasreader/README.md

 ## Licence

-`atlasreader` is licensed under the BSD-3 license; however, the atlases it uses are separately licensed under more restrictive frameworks.
+AtlasReader is licensed under the BSD-3 license; however, the atlases it uses are separately licensed under more restrictive frameworks.
-By using `atlasreader`, you agree to abide by the license terms of the individual atlases.
+By using AtlasReader, you agree to abide by the license terms of the individual atlases.
 Information on these terms can be found online at: https://github.com/miykael/atlasreader/tree/master/atlasreader/data